Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 |147.6

-- Florida Atlantic has gone 9-1 over its past 10 contests, with a 6-4 record against the spread in that span.
+- Florida Atlantic has a 6-4 record against the spread while going 9-1 overall in its past 10 games.

-- Five of Owls' past 10 games have gone over the total.
+- The Owls have hit the over in five of their last 10 outings.

+- Fairleigh Dickinson has a 6-4 record against the spread while going 6-4 overall in its last 10 contests.

-- When Florida Atlantic puts up more than 74.1 points, it is 13-6 against the spread and 20-1 overall.
+- Florida Atlantic is 13-6 against the spread and 20-1 overall when scoring more than 74.1 points.

+- The Knights score an average of 77.6 points per game, 12.6 more points than the 65 the Owls allow to opponents.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.